lividhen/lividhen.github.io/_tabs/start.md

 icon: fas fa-stream
 order: 1
 ---
-This page will start you off so you can make modifications to your home menu.
+This page contains the prerequisites for the rest of the guide.
+Complete everything here before moving to any other modules!

 ---
 # Requirements